browserengineering/book/book/chrome.md

             self.load(self.history[-2])
 ```

-That's almost correct, but it does work if you click the back button
+That's almost correct, but it doesn't work if you click the back
-twice, because `load` adds to the history.
-Instead, we need to do
+button twice, because `load` adds to the history.
+Instead, we need to
-something more like this:
+do something more like this:

 ``` {.python indent=4}
 class Tab: